JHU-PL-Lab/odefa/src/core-interpreter/README.md

 ## Restrictions
 * bool variables need to be prefaced by the string 'bool'
 * pattern matching is only defined on booleans
+* Code expects the last line of the program to be an alias.
+The implementation will start lookup from the program point specified in the last line alias.

 ## Todo
 * Be able to run benchmarks as interpreter